-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under the Company's comprehensive long-term equity compensation plan, where applicable, is contained in the management information circular of the Company dated April 12, 2010 with respect to its most recent annual meeting of shareholders.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under the Company's equity compensation plan, where applicable, is contained in the management information circular of the Company dated April 6, 2011 with respect to its most recent annual meeting of shareholders.
 Additional financial information relating to the Company is contained in the Company's comparative financial statements and associated management's discussion and analysis for its most recently completed fiscal year.